-But if any emeralds remain unexamined at t, the two generalizations are incompatible.
+If any emeralds remain unexamined at t, the two generalizations are incompatible.
 We are not remotely inclined to infer that all emeralds are grue.
-We confidently expect future emeralds to be green, not blue -- hence, not grue.
-But what, if anything, justifies this expectation?
+We confidently expect future emeralds to be green, not blue-hence, not grue.
+What, if anything, justifies this expectation?
 What favors projecting 'green' rather than 'grue'?